 Historically, we have been unable to finance our business solely from cash flows from operating activities.
-During and prior to the fiscal year ended September 30, 2017, we supplemented cash flows to finance the business from borrowings under a credit facility, a revolving line of credit from one of our shareholders, receipt of certain disgorgement funds, and from the sale and issuance of debt securities.
-As of September 30, 2018, excluding interest, approximately \$3.4 million was owed to Sapinda (the "Sapinda Loan Agreement") and \$30.4 million was owed to Conrent (the "Conrent Loan Agreement").
-No borrowings or sales of equity securities occurred during the year ended September 30, 2018.
+During and prior to the fiscal year ended September 30, 2017, we supplemented cash flows by financing the business from borrowings under a credit facility, a revolving line of credit from one of our stockholders, receipt of certain disgorgement funds, and from the sale and issuance of debt securities.
+As of September 30, 2019, excluding interest, approximately \$3.4 million was owed to Sapinda (the "Sapinda Loan Agreement") that matures on September 30, 2020 and \$30.4 million was owed to Conrent Invest S.A. ("Conrent") (the "Conrent Loan Agreement").
+No borrowings or sales of equity securities occurred during the years ended September 30, 2019 or 2018.
+See Note 13 to the Consolidated Financial Statements.

-On July 19, 2018, the Company and Conrent entered into the Amended Facility Agreement, which Amended Facility Agreement (i) extends the maturity date of the Facility to the earlier of either April 1, 2019 or the date upon which the outstanding principal amount is repaid by the Company, and (ii) provides that in the event of a change of control of the Company, Conrent shall immediately cancel the Amended Credit Facility and declare the outstanding principal amount, together with unpaid interest, immediately due and payable.
-On November 14, 2018, the Company requested that Conrent extend the maturity of the Amended Facility Agreement from April 1, 2019 to April 1, 2020.
-On December 3, 2018, Conrent agreed to convene meetings of the investors who purchased the securities from Conrent to finance the debt, and subsequently issued a notice of a meeting of Noteholders for each series of Notes, which meetings will be held on January 16, 2019.
-Based on discussions between the Company and Conrent to date, the Company anticipates that the Noteholders will agree to extend the maturity of the Amended Facility Agreement before its maturity on April 1, 2019, however no assurance can be given.
+On February 24, 2019 the Company and Conrent, acting on behalf of its compartment, Safety 2, amended the facility agreement originally entered into by and between the parties on December 30, 2013 (the "Amended Facility Agreement"), which Amended Facility Agreement alters certain provisions of the Company's existing \$30.4 million unsecured debt facility.
+Effective February 24, 2019, the Amended Facility Agreement (i) extended the Maturity Date to the earlier of either April 1, 2020 or the date upon which the Outstanding Principal Amount, as defined therein, is repaid by the Company, and (ii) provided that in the event of a Change of Control, as defined therein, Conrent shall immediately cancel the facility and declare the Outstanding Principal Amount, together with unpaid interest, immediately due and payable.
+On December 4, 2019, the Company requested that Conrent extend the maturity of the Amended Facility Agreement from April 1, 2020 to July 1, 2021.
+On January 6, 2020 the investors who owned the securities from Conrent used to finance the debt (the "Noteholders") held a meeting to address the Company's request.
+On January 7, 2020, Conrent notified the Company in writing that the Noteholders agreed to extend the maturity of the Amended Facility Agreement from April 1, 2020 to July 1, 2021.
+On January 10, 2020, the Company and Conrent entered into an amendment to the Facility Agreement which extends the maturity of the Facility to July 1, 2021.